nirkraw/BeatBoxer3000/README.md

 - Day 2: Research and implement how to let users record audio.
 Assign to the appropriate pad.
 Potentially create a countdown to recording in order to minmize lag.

 - Day 3: Create a recording functionality that can store when a note pad was played and achieve playback functionality.
 If there is time - store these recordings in a database and create a shareable link.

+# BONUS

+- Store recordings in database and have shareable link